eerkela/bertrand/docs/source/content/motivation.rst

     `Rust <https://en.wikipedia.org/wiki/Rust_(programming_language)>`_) will
     raise an exception in this circumstance, but as we can see, numpy does not.

-This gives us 3 completely different results depending on our input data, further compounding the implicit conversion problem.
+This gives us 3 different results depending on the input data, further compounding the implicit conversion problem.
 This means that our answers for even simple arithmetic problems depend (in a non-trivial manner) on our data.
 We can't really be sure which of these we're going to get in practice, or what the intended representation was before we constructed the array.
-We just make a note of it in our documentation counseling users not to try something like this and move on.
+We just have to make a note of it in our documentation counseling users not to try something like this and move on.

 This works for us in the short term and our analysis is progressing smoothly.
 But what if we start adding `missing values <https://en.wikipedia.org/wiki/NaN>`_